-- Rent forgiveness (e.g. reductions in rent contractually due under the terms of lease agreements); - Deferrals of rent (e.g. payment of April-June rent on an amortised basis from July 2020 -March 2021); and - Conversion of a portion of fixed lease payments to variable lease payments not based on an index or rate (e.g. forgiveness of fixed monthly rent in exchange for a percentage of sales generated at store locations in the future).
+- Rent forgiveness (e.g. reductions in rent contractually due under the terms of lease agreements); - Deferrals of rent (e.g. payment of April-June rent on an amortised basis from July 2021 -March 2022); and - Conversion of a portion of fixed lease payments to variable lease payments not based on an index or rate (e.g. forgiveness of fixed monthly rent in exchange for a percentage of sales generated at store locations in the future).

-As discussed in Note 2, A Layout had elected to apply the practical expedient introduced by the amendments in June 2020 to IFRS 16 to all rent concessions that satisfy the criteria.
-Substantially all of the rent concessions entered by 31 December 2020 satisfied the criteria to apply the practical expedient and were accounted for accordingly.
+A Layout had elected to apply the practical expedient introduced by the amendments in June 2020 to IFRS 16 to all rent concessions that satisfy the criteria.